johe123qwe/github-trending/README.md

 ## C#

+* 【2024-02-19】[Sh3lldon / FullBypass](https://github.com/Sh3lldon/FullBypass) - A tool which bypasses AMSI (AntiMalware Scan Interface) and PowerShell CLM (Constrained Language Mode) and gives you a FullLanguage PowerShell reverse shell.
+Feel free to modiy and DM if you find some bugs :)
+* 【2024-02-19】[Ali10555 / FakeRopeSimulation](https://github.com/Ali10555/FakeRopeSimulation) - Creates a fake simulated rope, connecting between 2 point.
 * 【2024-02-17】[milanm / DesignPatternsInUse](https://github.com/milanm/DesignPatternsInUse) - Most common Design Patterns you need to know, with examples in C#.
 * 【2024-02-17】[KyleTheScientist / Bark](https://github.com/KyleTheScientist/Bark) - Bark is a mod for the VR game Gorilla Tag.
 It allows the player to summon a 3D interface into the game that toggles various fun/useful mechanics on and off.
 * 【2024-02-16】[wh0amitz / SharpADWS](https://github.com/wh0amitz/SharpADWS) - Active Directory reconnaissance and exploitation for Red Teams via the Active Directory Web Services (ADWS).